 Here’s a list of the can’t-miss things to see, do and sample when you visit Petco Park.

 You could spend a day admiring Petco Park without even watching a ballgame.
-It's a one-of-a-kind ballpark with undeniable San Diego personality.
+It's a one-of-a-kind ballpark with an undeniable San Diego vibe.
 Here's a list of the can't-miss things to see, do and eat when you visit Petco Park.

-Tony Gwynn, one of the greatest hitters ever to live, is a beloved San Diego treasure — playing for the Pads for his entire 20-year career.
+Tony Gwynn, one of the greatest hitters who ever lived, is a beloved San Diego treasure — playing for the Pads for his entire 20-year career.
 "Mr. Padre" has been immortalized in Petco Park with a 9.5-foot bronze statue commemorating his life, achievements and contributions to San Diego, both on and off the field.
-It's located just beyond the outfield in the area known as Tony Gwynn Plaza.
+It's located just beyond the outfield in Gallagher Square.

 This inviting, family-minded space serves as the park's "town square", with a broad swath of lawn bordered by pathways and shade trees.
-Gallagher Square — which doubles as a public park when games aren’t happening — also takes in the newly upgraded Play Ball Field for baseball-loving youngsters, and is home to the Sycuan Stage, a place for major concert events.
+Gallagher Square — which doubles as a public park when games aren’t happening — also boasts promotions including Party in the Park every Friday, with live music and a pregame happy hour, and KidsFest (presented by SDG&E) every Sunday, with inflatables, games and more for kids.

 Watch the game in comfort in the Toyota Terrace, located on the second level at Petco Park.
 You'll have shade on hot days and will be close to some of the best amenities at the ballpark.
 While there are no bad seats at Petco (really…it's crazy), these are some of the coolest.

 San Diegans love baseball.
 They also love craft beer.
 This is why Petco Park offers the best craft beer experience found at a ballpark, meaning you no longer have to settle for the fizzy yellow swill most stadiums offer.
-Check out Beer Alley, a row of beer stands each featuring suds from some of the many breweries around town.
+Check out Craft Row, a row of beer stands located behind home plate, and each featuring suds from some of the many breweries around town.
 It's like walking through a beer festival on the way to your seat.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.